 Still unsure of which powered recliner to select?
 The following brief outline of what's available among the electric recliner classes should get you started.

 There are different types of lift chairs to choose from.
 These types typically differ in the number of positions they provide.
-The common types of lift chairs or the two-position chair, the three-position chair, and the infinite position chair, And the zero gravity lift chair.
+The common types of lift chairs or the two-position chair, the three-position chair, the infinite position chair, and the zero gravity lift chair.

 - Two-position lift chair

 This lift chair is generally the lowest-priced option and will still help the occupant to get in and out of the chair more safely and easily.
 This chair is also good for those with limited space because it does not take up as much room as the other two choices.
 This chair reclines to approximately a 45-degree angle.
-It also has a footrest that will come up as the chair reclines to allow the person to rest their feet.
+It also has a footrest that will come up as the chair reclines to support the user's legs.
 However, the footrest does not operate independently of the chair.
 This chair works well for relaxing and every day seated activities.
-However, it is not so good for sleeping or spending long periods of time in.
+However, it is not so good for sleeping or sitting in all day.

 - Three position lift chair

-Three position lift chairs will recline to an almost flat position making them quite comfortable to relax in and even nap in.
-They have a footrest that will come up when the chair is lean back but like the two position lift chair, the footrests do not operate separately from the chair.
+Three position lift chairs for seniors will recline to an almost flat position making them quite comfortable to relax in and even nap in.
+They have a footrest that will come up when the chair is leaned back but like the two position lift chair, the footrests do not operate separately.
 So these chairs work better for people who spend a lot of their day in their lift chair.
 These chairs are also nice for someone who is used to a traditional recliner because they are very similar to these recliners other than having a motor, so the chair can help the occupant to get up and down more easily.

 - Infinite position lift chair

-This lift chair will lay back to a fully reclining position, so it can be used for sleeping.
+These will lay back to a fully reclining position, so they can be used as a bed temporarily.
 It works well for an individual who spends a lot of time in their chair.

 - Zero Gravity Lift Chairs

-Pros & Cons of Using a Lift Chair
+Pros & Cons of Using a Lift Chairs for Seniors

-Regardless of any downsides, there are lift chairs that present many pros that make them a wonderful tool for seniors.
+Regardless of any downsides, there are lift chairs for seniors that have many advantages.
+Some are primarily for the patient, others help caregivers, and some are great for everyone.
 Let's take a look at a few of them.

 Conserve Energy: Everyone only has so much energy to spend in a day, so why waste it on getting on and off your recliner?
 As we get older the amount of energy we have to go around shrinks so it becomes more important to reserve it for what really matters, spending time with those we love.

 Increase Safety: Sitting and standing are some of the riskiest points in a senior's day for suffering catastrophic falls.
 A lift chair can make this procedure a lot safer and remove most of the risk of falls.
-The lift chair places seniors in a vertical position for standing that makes it far easier to keep control and avoid falls.
+The lift chair places seniors in a vertical position for standing, making it far easier to keep control and avoid falls.
 It also removes the risk of caregivers losing their own balance or letting their grip slip while helping them to stand.

-The fact is there is only one real con to using these devices and that is just that they reduce the effort seniors face in sitting and standing.
-For many seniors, this is a significant benefit that can improve their quality of life and safety alike.
+The fact is there is only one real con to using these devices and that is just that they reduce the effort factor of mobility.
+For many seniors, mobility help is a significant benefit that can improve their quality of life and safety alike.
 However, for seniors that still don't need help with sitting or standing a lift chair can just remove a significant source of exercise that can help them to retain muscle mass.
 This can lead to a loss of muscular ability and in turn their ability to more easily sit and stand on their own.

+At the end of the day, your first job is knowing whether or not this medical device is right for you.
 A good place to start is discussing the option with the medical provider for the person who will be using the chair.
-If this medical provider thinks that it is a good choice they may be able to help you see if Medicare will cover the purchase.
-Often they will cover the whole cost of the machine.
+If this medical provider thinks that it is a good choice they may be able to help you see if Medicare will cover the purchase, and write you a prescription.
+Often they will cover the whole cost of the chair.